just4once/leetcode/leetcode/binary-search/483-smallest-good-base.md

 ### Thought Process {#thought-process}

 1. Binary Search
-   1. Since good base should range from 2 to n, we can perform binary search until have a string that is all 1
+   1. Define base to be k, and number of digits to be m
-   2.
+   2. n =

 ### Solution